top of page

 • Judges will evaluate entries for alignment with Zenger House’s mission and standards of journalistic excellence.

-• A representative of Zenger House will contact finalists for a brief interview to discuss their work.
+• A representative of Zenger House will contact finalists for brief interviews to discuss their work.

 Judges Examining Document